 - 25. Double click the microblaze_0 processor in the System tab of XPS.
 To use standard I/O (printf, etc.), the peripheral to be used for standard I/O must also be setup for the processor.
 In the Library/OS Parameters tab, select the STDIN and STDOUT peripherals to be RS232.
 Click OK. - 26.
 Double click on Software Projects in the Applications tab of XPS.
 For the Project Name, type mb0_default.
 Click OK.
 A new project should appear in the Applications tab.
 In the list of Software Projects in the Applications tab, right click on Default:microblaze_0_xmdstub.
 Click Mark to Initialize BRAMs. - 27.
 Double click on the project mb0_default.
-A dialog box will open to alow users to set compiler settings for the project.
-In the Environment tab, select XMDStub as the Mode. - 28.
+A dialog box will open to allow users to set compiler settings for the project.
+In the Environment tab, select XMDStub as the Mode.
+In the Optimizations tab, select Do not generate debug symbols.
+Click OK. - 28.
 Expand the mb0_default project in the Applications tab of XPS.
 Right click on Sources and select Add File.
-Browse to the /code subdirectory of the project and select the lab1.c source file.
-Hit the open button on the dialog box.

-The source files added are listed in Sources under the mb0_default section of the Applications tab.
+Browse to the code subdirectory of the project and select the lab1.c source file.
+Hit the open button on the dialog box. - The source files added are listed in Sources under the mb0_default section of the Applications tab. - 29.
+In previous versions of EDK, we would now have to set driver levels and device drivers.
+This process has been automated in EDK 6.3i, but will be a subject that will be covered in future labs.